-The Company's financial assets include cash, short-term investments and promissory note.
-The Company's financial liabilities include accounts payable and accrued liabilities, other payable and loan payable.
+At January 31, 2020, the Company's financial assets include cash and cash equivalents and short-term investments.
+The Company's financial liabilities include accounts payable and accrued liabilities.
 The Company uses the following hierarchy for determining and disclosing fair value of financial instruments: